PowerDNS/pdns/docs/markdown/authoritative/domainmetadata.md

 bogus or incomplete.
 Also see `set-presigned` in [`pdnsutil`](dnssec.md#pdnsutil).

 If a zone is presigned, the content of the metadata must be "1" (without the quotes).
-Any other value will not signal prisignedness.
+Any other value will not signal presignedness.

 ## PUBLISH-CDNSKEY, PUBLISH-CDS
 Whether to publish CDNSKEY and/or CDS recording defined in [RFC 7344](https://tools.ietf.org/html/rfc7344).